 The French attitude is that sex is a private matter and in any case, most French abhor talking about their personal lives.

 What IS true is that the French aren't as hung up on sexual issues as are our Anglo-Saxon brothers and sisters.
-We don't take it lightly, exactly, but we don't consider it such a major issue either.
+We don't take sex lightly, exactly, but we don't consider it such a major issue either.
 The same goes for nudity.
 It may be outrageous to you, but to us it's just normal (or at least used to be until our younger generations became more prudish).

 We do.
-We also like to debate, and to contradict, sometimes with reason, but often just for the joy of the intellectual exercise.
+We also like to debate, and to contradict, sometimes with reason, but often just for the joy of intellectual exercise.

 Read a newspaper in French and English and you'll immediately understand.
-An English-language news story will start with the most important fact, simply put, and will work backwards, with the story unfurling in plain sight.
+An English-language news story will start with the most important fact, simply put, and will work backwards, with the story unfurling into its minor details.

 A French-language story will bury the main point somewhere within the folds of an argument.
 Instead, the story will start with something witty or clever, the point being to use words wisely rather than to say what you mean.
 The (erroneous) assumption is that anyone with a brain should be able to read between the lines...